RickWeber/100-days-of-code/r1-log.md

 * But really, get it to actually run!

 So, here's a goal for the next week: get the minimum viable model operating!

+### R1D5 - 2020-08-01

+Putting down the model because it's the weekend.
+So instead, I'm watching statquest walk through XGBoost in python

+### R1D6 - 2020-08-03

+Okay, I stumbled this weekend.
+Lesson learned: don't leave it till the evening.
+On the other hand, summer semester has been pretty exhausting and I needed a break.
+Next weekend I'll get in a proper coding session at least one of the days.

+So, now it's time to go back into the model.
+I think I might need to gut it again.
+Clean it out as I roll the good stuff into its own refactor...

+Alright!
+I think the script makes a lot more sense now.
+Got rid of some duplication, built in some functionality for evolution (I have to finish the noise adding method, but I can at least average two agents.)

+I'm back on a roll!